mdb/mdb.github.io/source/blog/2014-03-30-simple-ruby-class-example.html.markdown

 date: 2014/03/30
 tags: ruby, rspec, TDD, HTTP
 thumbnail: beach_chair_thumb.png
+teaser: A basic Ruby class example to illustrate a few of the language's features.
 ---

 Some colleagues asked about basic Ruby examples.
 The following RemoteConfig class makes an HTTP request and provides an object-oriented interface to XML served at the URL requested.
 The class serves as simple intro to some common needs and Ruby-oriented language features: